mrismanaziz/Reforestation/README.md

-## How many bones are in the human hand?
-A handful of them.
+## Whoever invented the knock-knock joke should get a no bell prize.